OscarFernandezMX/Cyclistic_data_analysis/cyclistic_data_analysis.md

 ![](Cyclistic_analyzing_files/figure-gfm/plot%20number%20of%20rides%20per%20month-1.png)

-We can see that there is a considerable increase in the use of the bicycle starting from March and peaking at August.
+We can see that there is a considerable increase in the use of the bicycle starting from March and peaking in August.
 In September, the use starts to decrease and by December it is very low, specially in the causal riders.
 In these months, the member riders use the bicycle more than casual members.
 Casual users ride more than members from May to